chisophugis/lbd/source/globalvar.rst

 $2+offset 0 into register $2.
 The “llc -relocation-model=static “ is for static link mode which binding the address in static, compile/link time, not dynamic/run time.
-Except this, you can translate code with following command,
+In this mode, you can also translate code with following command,

 .. code-block:: bash